Grove of Titans: Flora

 Names of the named largest redwoods in this grove include Lost Monarch, El Viejo del Norte, Screaming Titans, Eärendil and Elwing, Beregond, Aragorn, Sacajawea, Aldebaran, Stalagmight and Del Norte Titan.

 Several abundant understory plants are California sword fern – Polystichum munitum and Redwood sorrel – Oxalis oregana.

 Location

 The Grove of Titans is in Jedediah Smith Redwoods State Park of Northern California, off Howland Hill Road south of Highway 199.
 The closest town is Crescent City, California.
 The location was described by author Richard Preston in his 2007 book The Wild Trees as "the bottom of a hidden notch-like valley near a glade."
-The exact location was not revealed in this book for fear that excessive traffic.
+The exact location was not revealed in this book for fear of excessive traffic.